-The Terra Foundation for American Art has launched a grant initiative focused on the rich history of art and design in Chicago between the Great Fire (1871) and the close of the twentieth century.
-Through the initiative, the Terra Foundation will offer grant support for freshly conceived exhibitions, academic programs, publications, and public programs designed to deepen and expand understanding of:
+The Terra Foundation for American Art launched a grant initiative focused on the rich history of art and design in Chicago between the Great Fire (1871) and the close of the twentieth century.
+Through the initiative, the Terra Foundation offered grant support for freshly conceived exhibitions, academic programs, publications, and public programs designed to deepen and expand understanding of:

 - The visual art and design that emerged from Chicago (1871–2000);

 - Chicago’s distinctive character as an art and design center, and the diverse factors that have shaped Chicago’s artistic culture;

 - Ways in which Chicago’s artists and designers have engaged with and influenced culture nationally and internationally.

 Projects funded through this initiative will be key elements of Art Design Chicago, the first-ever, large-scale exploration of Chicago’s art and design history.
 Culminating in a major series of concurrent exhibitions and public programs in 2018, Art Design Chicago will shed new light on the artists and designers associated with Chicago, the city’s role as a metropolitan art center, and its significant contributions to visual and material culture worldwide.